Roland-Li/android_widget/README.md

 # Voice Add Widget
-Android widget project created for reebee's Android app; includes the core functionality, minus some setup stuff
+Android widget project I created for one of my co-op's; includes the core functionality, minus some setup stuff

 ## Description